 |From||"Young, Paul" <firstname.lastname@example.org>|

-An exciting opportunity exists for a research position in computational environmental science, working on a cross-disciplinary research project investigating the support offered by cloud computing for the execution of potentially complex environmental models.
+This is an exciting opportunity for an environmental modelling research position, working on a cross-disciplinary research project investigating the support offered by cloud computing for the execution of potentially complex environmental models.

-This is an area of huge significance, with environmental modelling being the key tool to evaluate uncertainty, risk assessment, and mitigation strategies around flood/drought, food security and the impact of climate change.
-You would be joining part of a growing team looking at digital technology and its impact on understanding and managing the natural environment (with external funding of £3.35m).
+The project is in an area of huge significance, with environmental modelling being the key tool to evaluate uncertainty, risk assessment, and mitigation strategies around flood/drought, food security and the impact of climate change.
+You would be joining part of a growing team looking at advances in digital technology and its impact on understanding and managing the natural environment (with external funding of £3.35m).
+You would also be part of the Lancaster Environment Centre and Lancaster University’s new Data Science Institute, benefiting from a cutting edge, interdisciplinary research environment.

 Requirements: A PhD or equivalent degree in environmental science/computer science or a closely-related field.
 You will have a track record of high-quality publications in areas of relevance to the project and the willingness to undertake ambitious and challenging research.